illuminatech/nova-config/README.md

 }
 ```

-Once it is done the new tool called "Settings" will appear at the Nova sidebar menu, which leads to the configuration setup form.
+Once it is done the new tool called "Settings" will appear at the Nova sidebar menu, leading to the configuration setup form.

 ### Field Configuration <span id="field-configuration"></span>